ossf/scorecard-action/multi-repo-action/README.md

-# Enable OSSF Scorecard Action at an Organization Level
+# Enable OSSF Scorecard Action at an Organization Level - Work In Progress and is not Production Ready

 This tool will add the [OpenSSF's Scorecard workflow](https://github.com/ossf/scorecard-action) to all accessible repositories under a given organization.
 A PR will be created so that owners can decide whether or not they want to include the workflow.